-Dr. Maddahi received his Master of Science in microbiology in 1986.
+Dr. Maddahi received his Master of Science in Microbiology in 1986.
 He completed his dental education at Tufts University School of Dental Medicine, graduating with a DMD degree in 1990.
 In recognition of his academic record and clinical skills while at Tufts dental school, he was elected to participate in an implant program to restore implants and was elected to be a member of the Andrew Bates Dental Research Society.
 After his graduation he attended a postdoctoral research fellowship in medicine at Harvard School of Medicine in 1992.

 Dr. Maddahi is a respected member of the dental community, holding memberships in the American Dental Association and the Massachusetts Dental Society.

-Caleb Tam, DDS
+Caleb Tam, MS, DDS

 Dr. Caleb Tam was born and raised in the Bay Area, California.
-He earned his BS in biology (2009) from University of California, Davis, and his MS in biomedical engineering (2013) and DDS (2018) from University of California, San Francisco (UCSF).
-During his time at UCSF, he received 4 Clinical and Research Excellence Day awards and has been presented with scholarships from the American Dental Association (ADA) Foundation, International/American Association for Dental Research (IADR/AADR), Colgate, Pierre Fauchard Academy, Academy of Osseointegration, and Academy of Dental Materials.
+He earned his Bachelor of Science in Biology (2009) from University of California, Davis, and his Master of Science in Biomedical Engineering (2013) and DDS (2018) from University of California, San Francisco (UCSF).
+During his time at UCSF, Dr. Tam received four Clinical and Research Excellence Day awards and has been presented with scholarships from the American Dental Association (ADA) Foundation, International/American Association for Dental Research (IADR/AADR), Colgate, Pierre Fauchard Academy, Academy of Osseointegration, and Academy of Dental Materials.